-1. Develop Understand of Project - Develop an understanding of the proposed transportation project by reviewing the project description, purpose and need, PED, EST GIS analyses and locational information, and comments from previous activities.
+1. Develop Understanding of Project - Develop an understanding of the proposed transportation project by reviewing the project description, purpose and need, PED, EST GIS analyses and locational information, and comments from previous activities.

-- 2. Assess Resource Data Verify the information available in the EST is the best available: refer to Chapter 6, Section 6.4.5.2 of this Manual. for data review considerations.
-Identify information gaps or data needed to support further evaluation.
-ETAT members are expected to supplement the the EST information in additional sources and personal knowledge, such as data gathered from site visits.
-If the ETAT members have relevant knowledge information not already contained in the EST, provide and discuss such information. - 3.
+- 2. Assess Resource Data - Verify the information available in the EST is the best available; refer to Chapter 6, Section 6.4.5.2 of this Manual, for data review considerations.
+Identify information gaps or data needed support further to evaluation.
+ETAT members are supplement expected to the information in the EST with additional sources and personal knowledge, such as data gathered from site visits.
+If the ETAT members have relevant knowledge or information not already contained in the EST, provide and discuss such information. - 3.
 Identify Appropriate Analysis Area - Typically, the analysis area for a project is influenced by the nature of the ETAT member's resources of interest, the project's context, and the potential for resource effects.
 The buffers used in the EST, range from 100 feet to one mile (5,280 feet) in width.
-These areas represent typical distances used by the ETAT to evaluate a variety of resources in different contexts, although the size any individual study area depends on the nature of the project.
+These areas represent typical distances used by the ETAT to evaluate a variety of resources in different contexts, although the size of any individual study area depends on the nature of the project.

-To help carry forward information produced during the Planning phase to the environmental documents prepared during the PD&E phase, the ETDM process uses definitions consistent with NEPA as stated in 40 CFR 1508.7 and 1508.8:
+To help carry forward information produced during the Planning phase to the environmental documents prepared during the PD&E phase, the ETDM process uses definitions consistent with NEPA as stated in 40 CFR § 1508.7 and § 1508.8: